Carolina T. Curbelo

 Carolina has represented sellers and buyers of all types of real estate, be it residential, commercial or condominium properties.
 She is also experienced in representing clients dealing with mortgages.

 Graduated from Vermont Law School and Rutgers University, Carolina speaks Spanish fluently.
 After law school, she worked for the Hon.
-Joseph S. Conte, JSC in the Bergen County Neighborhood Civil Division.
+Joseph S. Conte, JSC in the Bergen County Superior Court Civil Division.

 From September 2006 to October 2011, she worked in the litigation and business development departments of Sullivan & Cromwell, LLP, a famous international law firm based in New York.